 Can you tumble dry cycling shorts?

 Yes, but keep to a low setting, such as a sports or synthetics setting.
-The garment should still be slightly damp when you take it out before hanging until drying is complete.
+The garment should still be slightly damp when you take it out before hanging it until the drying is complete.

 How important is compression when buying cycling shorts?